waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Sprout Tower 2F Pillar Puzzle - Re-interaction Test
 - **Hypothesis:** Talking to the Sage at (12, 3) a second time will make the pillar move.
 - **Test:** Interacted with the Sage at (12, 3) after the pillar became solid again.
-- **Conclusion:** The Sage gave flavor dialogue ("The flexible pillar protects the TOWER...").
+- **Conclusion:** The Sage gave flavor dialogue (\"The flexible pillar protects the TOWER...\").
 The pillar did not move.
 Hypothesis is DEBUNKED.
 The event is not repeatable by simple re-interaction.

 ### Sprout Tower 2F Pillar Puzzle - Positional Interaction Test
 - **Hypothesis:** Interacting with the Sage at (12, 3) from a different adjacent tile ((12, 4) instead of (11, 3)) will re-trigger the pillar event.